xuchai/Network-Programming-Projects/UDP Streaming Media Proxy/Readme.md

 * Call from Amy to Tom again, Successful!
   intput: node p2_sample_client.js localhost Amy Tom
   return: Call accepted!
-  &nbsp&nbsp&nbsp&nbsp&nbsp&nbspmedia from Amy: Hi there, this is Amy
+  media from Amy: Hi there, this is Amy
 ## Built With
 C++, Dual-stack sockets, POSIX Threads
 ## Contributer